 Mobility registration

-Mobility registration is initiated by the DO-A capable AIoT Device, when it moves outside of an AIoT Registration Area.
-The principles of mobility registration are same as initial registration, with the following clarification:
+Mobility registration is supported and initiated by the DO-A capable AIoT Device, when it moves outside of an AIoT Registration Area.

-The D2R parameters contains Temporary ID, which was allocated by the AIOTF

-In the NAS Registration Request, the Registration Type indicates Mobility Registration
+NOTE: It is assumed NG-RAN can support the AIoT Device to identify whether it has moved from the current AIoT Registration Area e.g., broadcast the area information to the AIoT Device.
+Details will be decided by RAN WG,

 Periodic registration